-- Around the age of 55, you might feel the urge to contribute to the world by making positive changes that benefit other people.
+- Around 55, you might feel the urge to contribute to the world by making positive changes that benefit other people.

-- Around the age of 65, you feel the desire to experience more feelings of wisdom, fulfillment, and acceptance – and therefore you’ll start making specific choices that will give you more of those exact feelings.
+- Around 65, you feel the desire to experience more feelings of wisdom, fulfillment, and acceptance – and therefore, you’ll start making specific choices that will give you more of those exact feelings.

 Not everyone rises to this challenge.

-Some try to avoid these major life phases by becoming rigid and ideological.
+Some try to avoid these significant life phases by becoming rigid and ideological.